mchmarny/gcf-images/README.md

     - cron: '0 */11 * * *'
 ```

 To test, simply commit your changes and push upstream.
-In addition to the above described schedule, the workflow will also execute on each main branch push or PR.
+In addition to the above described schedule, the workflow will also execute on the main branch push or PR.

 ## cleanup